Acceptance of Grant Offer and Effective Date

 PERIOD OF OPERATION

-will formally write to DWP setting out their proposed extended timeline.
+Combined Authority will formally write to DWP setting out their proposed

-Authority to develop, for DWP Ministerial approval, a business case for an
+there was an opportunity to develop, for DWP Ministerial approval, a business

-innovative pilot to support those who are hardest to help into employment.
+case for an innovative pilot to support those who are hardest to help, through a

 6. This pilot will involve a robust evaluation to test the individual and collective